jamithj/Agile/README.md

 Future directions
 -----------------
+Enrich the application with a persistent store to hold the state.

 Enhance the application as a microservice to enable to consume operations Json base.

 Define and object and language bundle to manage error codes and error messages properly